 Roz specializes in serious nonfiction in the areas of history, politics and current affairs.
 She’s also interested in technology, business, sociology, cultural studies, urban studies, science, design and memoir.
 She looks for driven, narrative storytelling and big, bold ideas with national and international, appeal.
 She's also interested in adult literary and commercial fiction and is actively looking for crime/mystery/thriller, contemporary, multi-cultural and literary sci-fi.
 She looks for fiction with a resonant, lively voice; rich, irresistible language; characters with compelling development arcs; and a mastery of dramatic structure.
 Across the board, she's looking for books that make her feel the author is tuned into a rising revolution — political, cultural, sociological, or whatnot — which is about to burst on the scene.

-Recent sales include historian Emily Berquist Soule's The Atlantic Slave Trade and the Rise and Fall of the Spanish Empire (Yale University Press); historian Claire Potter's Click Bait Nation (Basic Books); historian Michael Honey’s To the Promised Land: Martin Luther King’s Unfinished Agenda (W.W.
-Norton), historians Ethan J. Kytle and Blain Roberts’s Denmark Vesey’s Garden: Slavery and Memory in the Cradle of the Confederacy (The New Press), historian Arthur Eckstein's Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution (Yale University Press), urban scholar Alessandro Busà's The Creative Destruction of New York City: Engineering the City for the Elite (Oxford University Press) and prison rights advocate Cecily McMillan's memoir The Emancipation of Cecily McMillan: an American Memoir (Nation Books).
+Recent sales include historian Susan Eva O'Donovan's Becoming Citizens: The Political Lives of Slaves (Metropolitan); Google’s Über Tech Lead for Search Quality and User Happiness Daniel Russell’s The Joy of Finding Out (MIT Press); historian Emily Berquist's The Atlantic Slave Trade and Rise and Fall of the Spanish Empire (Yale University Press); historian Claire Potter's Click Bait Nation (Basic Books); historian Michael Honey’s To the Promised Land: Martin Luther King and the Fight for Economic Justice (W.W.
+Norton); historians Blain Roberts and Ethan J. Kytle's Denmark Vesey's Garden: Slavery and Memory in the Cradle of the Confederacy (The New Press); historian Arthur Eckstein's Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution (Yale University Press); and urban scholar Alessandro Busà's The Creative Destruction of New York City: Engineering the City for the Elite.

 Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, new adult, young adult or children's books.